zhaben/xrp-genie/docs/index.md

 # 🧞‍♂️ XRP Genie Documentation

-CLI tool for rapidly scaffolding XRPL wallet applications.
+Welcome to the XRP Genie documentation!
+This CLI tool and SDK helps you rapidly scaffold XRPL wallet applications with three integration modes.

 ## 🚀 Quick Start